evanrolfe/test/README.md

 5. Finish front-end site
 6. ~~Get a loading screen up while the user's file is being uploaded~~ (Completed Fri 17:30)
 7. ~~Have yacht default specification in autocomplete dropdown~~ (Completed Fri 19:00)
+8. Go through each button which is also a link and make sure it works in IE

 ##Installation
 See INSTALL.md in project root